oras-project/oras/docs/proposals/diagnose-experience.md

 Helm CLI tool provides a global flag `--debug` to enable verbose output.

-#### Kubectl

-Kubectl has a command `kubectl logs` to show logs of objects such as Pod and container.
-No separate flags for verbose output and debug logs.

 ## Examples in ORAS

 This section lists the current behaviors of ORAS debug logs, proposes the suggested changes to ORAS CLI commands.
 More examples will be appended below.